-For swimmers who balance the rigors of school with the requirements for swimming – the struggle tough… even for Olympians.
+For swimmers who balance the rigors of school with the requirements for swimming – the struggle is tough… even for Olympians.

-“There will definitely come a time when you’re going to feel like there aren’t enough hours in the day to get everything done that you want,” says 2012 Olympian Connor Jaeger, who majored in mechanical engineering while swimming at the University of Michigan.
+“There will definitely come a time when you’re going to feel like there aren’t enough hours in the day to get everything done that you want,” says two-time Olympian Connor Jaeger, who majored in mechanical engineering while swimming at the University of Michigan.

 So then how do you get your homework done on time while making every practice (and every interval)?
 For advice, we turned to Jaeger and another athlete who’s been on both sides of the teacher’s desk: 3-time Olympian and Cal Berkeley grad Matt Biondi, who’s now a high school math instructor and swim coach in LosAngeles.
 “Sports and academics go exceptionally well together,” says Biondi.
 “It’s when you introduce a regular routine of short-term gratification (texting, TV, skipping practice for to hang out) that it all falls apart.”

 2. Don’t shortchange yourself when it comes to shuteye.

 If you do, you’re going to come up short at the pool and school, Jaeger cautions.
 “You’re also going to be much less productive on your work when you’re tired.
 I know that in high school, I would work for as long as I could, but always cut myself off before it got too late.”

 3. Ration your homework time.
 “If you only have two hours and three classes’ worth of homework to do, you probably don’t want to spend more than 45 minutes or an hour on any one class,” Biondi reasons.